 February 15th 2019

-August 22nd 2017 / 0 comment
+March 25th 2020 / 0 comment

 As both an SOS salve for sunburn and other skin ailments, as well as a daily moisturiser.
 The secret behind its sought-after skin-soothing abilities?
 Its wound healing and anti-inflammatory properties, highlights holistic aesthetic doctor Dr Rabia Malik, founder of The Peel Boutique, qualities that also offer welcome relief to those who suffer from other chronic inflammatory skin conditions such as eczema.
 “Aloe vera gel contains polysaccharides that stimulate new cell growth, helping with healing and cell renewal,” explains Dr Malik.
 “It also contains glycoproteins that help reduce inflammation, which in turn decreases skin redness and itchiness.”

-What skin types does it suit?
+What skin types does aloe vera suit?

 Many - it’s refreshingly universal in its appeal, with some provisos.
 “Sensitive skin that is prone to redness and itchiness may respond well to aloe vera gel, as well as oily skin types which would benefit from its antiseptic and hydrating properties,” recommends Dr Malik.
 While hydrating though, particularly parched skin types may require an additional moisturiser on top as in her experience, it may not be sufficient on its own.

 Is homegrown or store-bought best?

 While aloe vera can be grown at home or bought from the shops, factors such as space, shelf-life and texture are worth bearing in mind.
 As facialist and GTG Expert Abigail James points out: “Homegrown is obviously the freshest version and it’s on tap too which is great for quickly treating sensitivities and burns.
 However, store-bought will last longer and is easier to transport and apply.
 It’s also usually less sticky,” she highlights.